See the previous tutorial.

 The moment records are saved they are validated and records are dropped if b turns out to be

-A common pattern is to drop non unique values (last to be dropped), for example when scanning unique email addresses.
+Another common pattern is to drop non unique values (last to be dropped), for example when scanning unique emailaddresses.
 This functionality is also out of the box:

 class Result(models.Model): id = models.IntField(pos=0) # keep id a = models.StringField(pos=1, unique=True) class Meta: drop_non_unique = True

-Uniqueness is checked at the parsing of the input, before any records are
+This is checked at the parsing of the input, before any records are written.
+Use

-fail_non_unique if you do not want to drop, but completely
+if you do not want to drop, but completely fail the transformation.

 Complex Unique columns¶

-A more complex situation is when a combination of (input) columns needs to be checked.
+A more complex situation when a combination of (input) columns need to be checked.
 Consider for example the de-duplication of membership records.
 This is a solved by using a parse function and a hidden column:

 def compound(row): return row + row + row class Result(models.Model): id = models.IntField(pos=0) # keep id key = models.HiddenField(parse=compound, unique=True) a = models.StringField(pos=1) class Meta: drop_non_unique = True

-In this example key is set to check uniqueness but not used as output in the end result.
+In this example key is set to check uniqueness but not output in the end result.